 It is believed to work on the limbic system – the part of the brain associated with memory, learning, and emotion.
 This could help explain its usefulness in treating those who suffer from intrusive thoughts and mood and sleep disorders.

 A survey study of military veterans found that marijuana helped relieve insomnia, nightmares, and even bad memories from traumatic experiences.
-This may occur by helping to regulate the endocannabinoid system, which is thought to be overly active in PTSD.
+This may occur by helping to regulate the endocannabinoid system, which is thought overly active in PTSD.

 Notably, it does not produce the potentially lethal side effects caused by dopamine replacement therapies like antipsychotics.
 Cannabinoid therapy may thus represent a safer alternative or addition to existing pharmacological treatments.